s4k1b/Front-End-Developer-s-Guide/js_browser.md

   </script>
   ```

   So, it's kind of unusable at _after loaded_ stage.
-Technically when `document.write` is called while the browser is still reading the HTML, it appedns directly to the HTML.
+Technically when `document.write` is called while the browser is still reading the HTML, it appends directly to the HTML.
 That is why it is blazingly fast.

 ## Styles and Classes